Measuring Stochastic Rationality: Introduction

+In Section 4, we specialize our methodology to the case of stochastic choice functions that arise from binary choice data (that is, choice from doubleton menus).
+In this case, which applies to most repeated/random choice experiments, the applicability of the order $\trianglerighteq _{\text{rat}}$ increases, and $I_{\text{rat}}$ becomes easier to compute.
+In this section we also outline an algorithm to calculate $\Lambda (\mathbb{P})$ in binary choice environments; our applications demonstrate that this algorithm is quite fast.

-Equipped with this methodology, one can address the kinds of questions we have posed above formally, and at times, obtain answers that are not self-evident.
-In our first application (Section 4.1), we investigate the rationality of the random utility model.
-There is a sense in which this model is the stochastic analogue of the classical (deterministic) rational choice model.
-Presumably, for this reason, many decision theorists seem to view \textit{any }RUM as corresponding to the stochastic choice behavior of a rational individual.
+With the theory developed in Sections 3 and 4, one can address the kinds of questions we have posed above formally, and at times, obtain answers that are not self-evident.
+In our first application (Section 5.1), we investigate the \textit{individual rationality} of random utility models.
+Such models arise as stochastic extensions of the classical (deterministic) rational choice model.
+Perhaps for this reason, many decision theorists seem to view \textit{any }RUM as corresponding to the stochastic choice behavior of a rational individual.
 On closer scrutiny, however, this position is suspect.
-For example, while transitivity is the key property of deterministic rational choice model, a RUM may fail to satisfy even the weakest form of stochastic transitivity.\footnote{ This is not a theoretical anomaly.
-In the empirical application, we provide in Section 4.4 we actually find that 4 of the 26 subjects exhibit weakly stochastically \textit{non}-transitive behavior that is nonetheless consistent with the RUM model.} Similarly, while the axiomatic basis of the former model is very much based on rationality axioms (such as the weak axiom of revealed preference), none of the known axioms for the RUM has the makeup of a rationality postulate.
+For example, while transitivity is the key property of rational (deterministic) choice model, a RUM may fail to satisfy even the weakest form of stochastic transitivity.\footnote{ This is not a theoretical anomaly.
+In the empirical application of Section 5.4 we find that 4 (resp.
+7) of the 26 subjects exhibit weakly (resp. moderately) stochastically \textit{non}-transitive behavior that is nonetheless consistent with the RUM model.} Similarly, while the axiomatic basis of the former model is very much based on rationality axioms (such as the weak axiom of revealed preference), none of the known axioms for the RUM has the makeup of a rationality criterion.